TheNinjaRahul/ProblemSolving/src/com/company/msci/readme.txt

 This problem is backtracking problem but here i need to print all possible dictionary words. approach 1:
     1)Backtracking + HashSet as dictionary word
-        Memory consuming and more possible word create checks. approach 2:
+        Memory consuming as same prefix for possible dictionary words will have character which will occupy memory and more possible words will also create more checks as dictionary have this word or not. approach 2:
     2) Backtracking + Trie data structure as optimal way of the solution.
-        Less memory and no check required as Trie node it self contains property as current character is end of the word or not and we can use that directly.
+        Less memory and no check required as Trie node it self contains property as current character is end of the dictionary word or not and we can use that property directly.

 So i have used trie data structure as optimal way of the solution.